Ila-bura/C-est-la-V/README.md

 #### Search bar

-Multiple tests were carried out to test the serach functionality:
+Multiple tests were carried out to test the search functionality:

 <details><summary>The Go button is clicked without typing anything in the search field: the alert "Please type something" appears in the space right below the nav bar and automatically disappears after 3 seconds.
 The user is redirected to the Recipes page displaying the full list of recipes.</summary>
 <img src="static/readme-images/readme-empty-search.png" >